top of page

 About me

-I'm a writer, activist and artist.
 My pronouns are she/they.

-I am represented by Rocking Chair Books.
+I'm represented by Rocking Chair Books.

 bottom of page